Giraphne/sqlvis/README.md

-Coming soon: SQLVis+, with error messages and error repairs for select syntax errors!

 # SQLvis

 A library to generate a *graph-based* visualization of SQL queries in **Jupyter Notebooks**.
 More information on Jupyter Notebooks is [here](https://jupyter.org).